versatus/patriecia/README.md

 # patriecia

-Generic Ethereum-style Merkle-Patricia Trie

-**NOTE (30/08/2022):** very WIP.
-There's lots of unattended bugs and TODOs still.
+ A workspace that houses a Generic Ethereum-style Merkle-Patricia Trie, and a Jellyfish Merkle Trie based on Penumbra's Jellyfish Merkle Trie which has been configured to target Versatus' protocol.